-At the beginning of every year, we all get charged up and come up with goals we want to accomplish that year.
-There is nothing wrong with having lofty goals.
-The problem only arises when you don’t have a concrete plan to execute them.
-If you don’t spend the time to work out a plan to achieve your goals, they will soon turn into wishes.
-In order to accomplish your goals, you need a workable plan and an unwavering commitment to follow through on your plan.
+At the beginning of every year, we all get charged up and come up with resolutions we want to accomplish that year.
+The problem only arises when you don’t have a concrete plan on you’ll accomplish them.
+In order to complete your resolutions, you need a workable plan and an unwavering commitment to follow through on your plan.
+Let’s see how you can make this year, the best year of your career.

 An average American spends near 40-50 hours every week at work.
 H